 A Brief Introduction

 Dr. Short's experiences teaching secondary English convinced him that students benefit from increased ownership over their learning, and that such ownership can come as a result of personalized learning, open education, and blended teaching.
-He left the 9-12 classroom in 2016 to research these practices and earned his Ph.D. in Instructional Psychology and Technology at Brigham Young University in 2021.
+He left the secondary classroom in 2016 to research these practices.
+He earned his Ph.D. in Instructional Psychology and Technology from Brigham Young University in 2021.